remp2020/remp/Campaign/README.md

 When implemented, create a segment provider providing the instance of your implementation.
 The provider should set `\App\Contracts\SegmentAggregator::TAG` to the class so your implementation would get also registered to the `SegmentAggregator`.

+### Admin integration with Beam Journal

+Beam Journal API (also known as Segments API) provides API for retrieving information about ongoing campaigns.
+Its integration with Campaign tool is optional, but provides ability to see campaign statistics directly in the Campaign admin interface.

+Information on how to set up Journal API can be found in the [documentation](../Beam/go/cmd/segments/README.md) or in the REMP installation [guidelines](https://gist.github.com/rootpd/9f771b5a5bbb0b0d9a70321cec710511#beam).

+Once Journal API is running, you can enable its integration by pointing `REMP_SEGMENTS_ADDR` to Journal API URL in `.env` configuration file.

 ### Schedule